 UHCS provides same day emergency appointments for crisis situations such as suicidal ideation.
-A counselor is always held available at 11am and 2pm each day, but please call (262)472-1305 or walk in at ANY time during business hours: 8am-4:30pm, M-F. For non-crisis situations, please make an appointment by calling (262)472-1305 or in person at the second floor of the Ambrose Health Center.
+A counselor is always held available each day.
+You can walk-in or call (262)472-1305 at ANY time during business hours: 8am-4:30pm, M-F.

 - Walworth County Crisis Hotline: 1-800-365-1587

 Life can feel very overwhelming sometimes.
 There can be a lot on your plate: classes, friends, work, romantic partners, family issues, etc. Sometimes, for some people, feeling overwhelmed turns into thoughts of wanting to end your life.
 Maybe there are thoughts like “I just wish I wasn’t here anymore” or, “It wouldn’t be so bad if something happened to me.”

 Suicidal thoughts are more common than you might think: A 2008 poll by National Research Consortium of Counseling Centers in Higher Education found that over 50% of responding college students acknowledged having at least had one episode of suicidal thinking at some point in their lives.
 But… even with being common, suicidal thoughts can be a very serious issue.

 Most often, suicidal thoughts are a symptom of other possible concerns like depression or anxiety.
 And guess what?
 Those are treatable problems.
 One of the most important things one can do in these situations is talk about it.
 Come to counseling.
 Tell a friend, an RA, a family member, or someone you trust.
 Isolating ourselves with those thoughts can make it feel worse.
 Suicide is a permanent solution to a temporary feeling.